-(UNIONDALE, N.Y. – July 20, 2020) – With temperature continuing upwards of 90 degrees forecasted for today and tomorrow, PSEG Long Island is prepared for the extreme heat and encourages its customers to be ready as well.
+(UNIONDALE, N.Y. – July 27, 2020) – With temperatures of 90 degrees and higher forecasted for today and tomorrow, PSEG Long Island is prepared for the extreme heat and encourages its customers to be ready as well.

 PSEG Long Island continues to expect to have enough electric capacity to meet customer demand for the high temperatures and high humidity.
-While there are no capacity concerns, PSEG Long Island is planning to activate its voluntary Smart Savers Thermostat program to reduce loading on the system, which helps create future savings for customers.
+While there are no capacity concerns, PSEG Long Island will be activating its voluntary Smart Savers Thermostat program, as necessary, to reduce loading on the system and create future savings for customers.

 PSEG Long Island’s Smart Savers Thermostat program saves participants money this year and potentially lowers customers’ bills next summer.
 PSEG Long Island must purchase power in advance, basing the amount on load forecasts and state-mandated capacity requirements that incorporate peak-usage levels from previous years.
 By reducing peak usage this year, the company lowers the amount of power that must be purchased in advance for next summer.

-The conservation program was last activated on July 30, 2019, resulting in about 28 MW of reduction in peak demand and $1.65 million in reduced capacity costs for this year.
+As an example, the conservation program shaved about 28 MW off peak demand when it was activated on July 30, 2019, reducing by $1.65 million the cost of power capacity PSEG Long Island purchased for this year.
 Activating the Smart Savers Thermostat program also allows PSEG Long Island to maintain an up-to-date assessment of the program’s capability to reduce demand on peak load days.

 To limit the impact of hot weather and better manage electric usage, use power as efficiently as possible to keep cool and keep energy costs down.
 PSEG Long Island recommends the following tips for customers: